istherepie/typescript-starter-template/README.md

 ## Testing

-This template comes with the `Jasmine` test framework.
+This template comes with the `Jest` test framework.

-It is lightweight and depencency free and perfect for unit testing purposes.
+Previously I have used jasmine because it is lightweight and depencency free.

+However `Jest` is more commonly used in teams and as such I always end ud replacing it straight away.

 For integration / end-to-end testing (or any testing where a DOM required),